 Online customers are much like toddlers.
 Continue reading

 For many agencies, content marketing is unlike anything they’ve ever done before.
 While content is part of traditional advertising and media outreach, “content marketing” or “inbound marketing” is often very different.

 I’m consistently underwhelmed by the digital content in almost all forms that come from agencies.
 Rarely does it seem that there’s a strategy behind it.
 But a lot of them are doing it anyway.
 And a lot of them are probably thinking content marketing is a waste of time because they’re doing it wrong.

 As a result, agencies are losing to upstart companies that get it completely.
 And it’s really not even close.
 Here are a few things agencies are doing wrong: Continue reading

 Orvis just did it right.

-Content marketing should be about taking people from down the conversion path.
+Content marketing should be about taking people down the conversion funnel.
 From a business point of view, anything else really is a waste of time.
 Here’s how Orvis did it to me:

 I was on Facebook and saw this: Continue reading